PacktPublishing/Node-Cookbook-3rd-Ed/12-Deploying-Systems/content.md

 $ curl http://localhost:8080/add/2/3
 ```

 We should see that the number 5 is returned from the service.

-Let's now close down our running containers.
+We can now close down any running containers with the following:

 ```sh
 $ docker kill $(docker ps -a -q)
 ```

-We have just built and run our first microservice container.
+We have just built and run our first microservice container!

 ### How it works

 Containers provide an isolated environment for our application and service code to execute in.
 The Dockerfile defines exactly what should go into this environment.
 Typically this should include all of the library and environmental dependencies that our code requires to execute successfully.

-Let's analyze what we placed into this container, the Dockerfile contained the following instructions:
+Let's analyze what we placed into this container.

+The Dockerfile contained the following instructions:

 ```
 FROM node:slim